joconnor-ecaa/ROAST/README.md

 # Usage

-For now, just use or clone the notebook [Christmas Dinner.ipynb](examples/Christmas Dinner.ipynb).
+For now, just use or clone the notebook `examples/Christmas Dinner.ipynb`.

 - Specify your problem through DishConfig and SystemConfig -- cooking times, oven space, etc.